sp4ce-cowboy/VirtualPain/README.md

 ## The Context

 All I can say is that, I set out to create an Artificial Entity, a simulation of consciousness, one which can feel pain, one which can remember it, one which can communicate it, express it.
 An experiment that seeks to offer a glimpse into a possible (probable?) future of the human-machine interaction paradigm.
-I laid forth some parameters for my work, played by the rules of the medium that mywork exists within, and created that which I set out to create.
+I laid forth some parameters for my work, played by the rules of the medium that my work exists in, and created that which I set out to create.

 That’s all there is to it.
 Nothing more, nothing less.